TraderStatus.com __________ Tax Planning, Review and Preparation

 CPA services fee guidelines

 Professional services are billed on a one-on-one basis, though the majority of traders do seem to fall within certain ranges as listed below.
-If your work requires more than the usual amount of attention, the fees with raise accordingly.
+If your work requires more than the usual amount of attention, the fees will raise accordingly.

-• Consultation and preparation of form 1040 for a Form 4797 mark-to-market trader with all trades reconciled and listed by you with software such as Excel or listed in a report provided by the Broker and most M2M computations listed by you in Excel has usually been in the range of $650 to $1,500.
+• Consultation and preparation of form 1040 for a Form 4797 mark-to-market trader with all trades reconciled and listed by you with software such as Excel or listed in a report provided by the Broker and most M2M computations listed by you in Excel has usually been in the range of $700 to $1,500.*

 • Consultation and preparation of separate entity forms 1065, 1120S or 1120 usually range about $200 to $400 higher than would the same activity reported on a form 1040.